Your High Blood Pressure Risk Factors

 Are you inactive most of the time at work and at home?
 Do you go weeks without exercising?

 ☐ Your weight

-Has your doctor said that you are 15 or more pounds (6.8 kg or more) overweight?
+Has your healthcare provider said that you are 15 or more pounds overweight?

 ☐ Your stress level